LLotme/vscode-docker/Home.md

 ## Debugging services running inside a container

 You can debug services build using .NET (C#) and Node.js that are running inside a container.
 The extension offers custom tasks that help with launching a service under the debugger and with attaching the debugger to a running service instance.
-For more information see [[Debug container application|Quickstart-Debugging]]  and [[Customize container build and execution with tasks|Tasks]] pages.
+For more information see [[Debug container application|Quickstart-Debugging]]  and [[Extension Properties and Tasks|Extension-Properties-And-Tasks]] pages.

 ## Azure CLI integration